javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 That is, cookies only check the domain, they do not distinguish between the protocols.

-With this option, if a cookie is set while `https://site.com`, then it doesn't appear when the same site is accessed by HTTP, as `http://site.com`.
+With this option, if a cookie is set by `https://site.com`, then it doesn't appear when the same site is accessed by HTTP, as `http://site.com`.
 So if a cookie has sensitive content that should never be sent over unencrypted HTTP, then the flag can prevent this.

 ```js
 // set the cookie secure (only accessible if over HTTPS)